NiccolasCente/NiccolasCente/README.md

 # Hello World!
 I'm Niccolas!
 Nice to meet you all!

 - 🔭 Nowadays I'm working as a freelancer front-end developer.
-- 🌱 I'm learning Python.
+- 🌱 Studying information systems.
 - 💻 And for last, I will leave a link for my personal website.
 This website contains my works:
   [https://niccolascentedevelopments.netlify.app/]